 When I was a little girl my grandma used to crochet blankets, hats, scarfs, even sweaters for my dolls for me.
 I used to admire her so much when she would knit.
-She tried teaching me a few times, I remember enjoying it very much but I was so young I don't even remember what I did with those crochet sticks.
-I recently came across a crochet crafting class in Denver, but due to my schedule I was unable to attend.
-I was so grateful the teacher of the class, Anne reached out to me inviting me to her home for a couple hours this past Sunday to learn the basics of crochet (hand crochet that is).
+She tried teaching me a few times, I remember enjoying it very much but I was so young I don't even remember what I ever did with those crochet sticks.
+I recently came across a crochet crafting class in Denver but due to my schedule I was unable to attend.
+I was so grateful Anne, the teacher of the class reached out to me inviting me to her home for a couple hours this past Sunday to learn the basics of crochet (hand crochet that is).
 I didn't even use any tools except my hands to make this blanket.
 She got me started on it and I picked up the craft pretty quickly.
 I came home and was so excited to work on it the last couple nights.
 I think the hardest part was keeping the wool from tangling.
 I am so happy with how it came out!
 It's 100% peruvian wool.
 Super soft and cozy!
 Roman loves it too, I can't keep him off it.
-I enjoyed the whole process.
-I found it very relaxing.
-A lot less stressful than soldering silver.
-Check out Anne's website for beginner crochet and knitting patterns and kits.
-Can't wait to make more!
+Here's a lil photo diary of the making of my first crochet blanket.

 SIX YEARS! - 11/11/11 i opened my first shop on etsy!
 I will never forget the date.. b/c eleven eleven has always been an angelic number in my life.
 We've come a long way since making #armcandy!
 Have a few exciting works to share with you all in upcoming weeks.. for now here's a few photos of my little studio space in Colorado built with just enough room to share my bench with friends to come aside and get to work:)